GALLÉ is a brand and communications design studio focused on luxury brands, travel and fashion.

 The studio was founded by Alexander Gallé and Monica Masias.
 Gallé's design portfolio includes brand identity, ad campaigns and websites for the following luxury brands: Yves Saint Laurent, Fabergé, Azzedine Alaïa, Cerruti, Marchesa, Asprey, Boucheron, Corum Watches, Jimmy Choo, Garrard, Chêne Bleu Wines, Pisco Monteluz, Sacet, Austen & Blake, Palazzo Tornabuoni, Casadelmar, Essentis Properties, Metropolitan Hotel, Villa Feltrinelli, The Widder, Marbella Club and other leading hotels and property brands.

 Brand design is above all about finding the concept that your entire business communications strategy "hangs its coat on".
-It is based on your core proposition, but designed to become subjective experience: how people feel about your core proposition (your staff as well as your customers).
+It is based on your core proposition, but designed as a subjective experience: how people feel about your core proposition.
 A brand identity is best summarised in a single word.

 Once you have concentrated the concept into that single word, all art direction and design flows out of it, as long as you ask the right questions.
 In Corum's case, the next question to ask is "how does a watch brand express courage?".
 Well, watches are about time, and time is an interesting canvas to hang your emotions on.
 Looking back in time, we have nostalgia and fond memories, a sense of history and heritage.
 Gazing into the future, we have hope and the opportunity to do great things.
 The length of time also evokes different emotions: long time may express an aspiration towards loftier values, short time expresses a more dynamic way of living: seize the moment.